splace/hashmatching/README.md

 # hashmatching
-searches through sequences of bytes, shortest first, so when appended to some source data they together have a hash with a specified number of equal leading bits, either zero or set.
+searches through sequences of bytes, shortest first, so when appended to some source data they together have a hash with, a number of, its leading bits equal to either zero or set.

 for usage see; executables/readme/usage

-sequences of bytes have a reference number, uint64, called the hash index.

 to search for a hash less than a value, say 2^^x, use (hash bit length)-x leading zero bits.

-for a SHA512 hash value less-than 2^^500, search for 12 leading zero bits. (for greater-than use -set bits.)
+so for a SHA512 hash value less-than 2^^500, search for 12 leading zero bits. (for greater-than use -set bits.)

 each increment of the bit count halves to chance of matching, so on average doubles the searches needed.

 uses the standard libs hashing routines, so supports what they do, see; executables/readme/usage/hash

 multihreaded, scales with cores pretty precisely, since no inter-thread comms.

+sequences of bytes have a reference number, uint64, called the hash index.

 |cpu|hash rate SHA512|
 |-------------------|--------------------------|